weather-station-project/sensors-reader/README.md

 ```bash
 curl http://127.0.0.1:9999/helloworld
 ```

+A docker-compose example is provided with the solution code, but it can be launched via command-line.
+Either way, the container must be created with privileged permissions to be able to access to Raspberry Pi hardware.

 ## Changelog
 * **First release** - First version with ambient temperature, air humidity and atmosphere pressure sensors.